 Can an At-Will Employee Be Wrongfully Terminated?

 It is against the law to terminate someone’s employment for an illegal reason.
 In at-will employment states, however, an employer needs no reason to fire a worker.
 While it can be more difficult for an at-will employee to win a wrongful termination case than one operating with an employment contract, it is not impossible.
 It is still unlawful to terminate someone’s employment for a forbidden reason, such as discrimination.
-Wrongful termination can lead to serious financial hardship for a family.
-A lawsuit against an employer for wrongful termination could end in compensation for the victim in California.
+Wrongful termination can lead to serious financial hardship for a family, but a lawsuit against an employer for wrongful termination could end in compensation for the victim in California.
+Speak with a Los Angeles wrongful termination attorney today to see if you have a case.

 At-Will Employee Definition